-35 promising young individuals from S’pore in Forbes’ 30 under 30 Asia list
+35 promising young individuals from S’pore on Forbes 30 Under 30 Asia list

 The start-up has since developed the world’s first patented lithium battery recycling process using electrochemical separation.

-Their efforts have seen Mr Oh and Mr Palmer included on Forbes’ ninth annual list of promising young talent in the Asia-Pacific region.
+Its efforts have seen Mr Oh and Mr Palmer included on Forbes’ ninth annual list of promising young talent in the Asia-Pacific region.

 Mr Oh told The Straits Times: “It’s a big honour... and this is a testament to me and Kenneth.